-- Continue to meet with Dissertation Committee once per semester = twice yearly.
-(Forms 13b & 13c) - 2.
-Submit annual progress reports by May 30th (Form 12) - 3.
+- 1. Continue to meet with Dissertation Committee once per semester = twice yearly.
+(Forms 12b & 12c) - 2.
+Submit annual progress reports by May 30th.
+(Form 11) - 3.
 Complete colloquia requirements. - 4.
 Complete dissertation research. - 5.
-Present in NDRB Department Spring Symposium (Year 4 students). - 6.
-Present full-length DRS seminar (Year 5 students). - 7.
-Prepare written dissertation. - 8.
-Complete dissertation, and obtain Dissertation Committee approval that the dissertation is ready to be defended. - 9.
-Schedule date for Dissertation Defense. - 10.
+Present in NDRB Department Spring Symposium (4th Year students). - 6.
+Present full-length DRS seminar (5th Year students). - 7.
+Confirm that Dissertation Committee agrees you are ready to complete and defend your dissertation. - 8.
+Prepare written dissertation. - 9.
+Complete dissertation and obtain Dissertation Committee approval that the dissertation is ready to be defended. - 10.
+Schedule date for Dissertation Defense. - 11.
+Submit early copy of dissertation to Graduate School to ensure proper formatting. - 12.
 Notify the Program Administrator of the time, date, place and title of the Defense.
-S/he will then submit that information to the Graduate School. - 11.
-Successfully defend the dissertation. - 12.
+S/he will then submit that information to the Graduate School. - 13.
+Successfully defend the dissertation. - 14.
 Submit copy of dissertation to the Graduate School (via electronic upload to ProQuest) for publication.
 Bound copies can be ordered through ProQuest upon submission of electronic copy.